FLAMEGPU/FLAMEGPU2/README.md

 ### Continuous Integration

 Continuous integration is provided by Travis (Linux) and windows (AppVeyor).
-This performs only build tests and the virtual machines do not support executing the Boost unit tests.
+This performs only build tests and the virtual machines do not support executing the unit tests.
 Each build has a script which is required to install the CUDA toolkit on the VM worker node.
 See the scripts folder for more details.

 #### Current Master Branch Build Status